William Wentworth: Education advocate

-Wentworth was also key to the establishment of the University of Sydney, one of the first public, non-denominational and secular universities in the British Empire.
-It came about when he and Sir Charles Nicholson, a graduate from the University of Edinburgh Medical School, tabled a plan to expand the existing Sydney College, of which Wentworth was on the governing council.
+Wentworth was also key in the establishment of the University of Sydney, one of the first public and secular universities in the British Empire.
+He and fellow MLC Sir Charles Nicholson, a graduate from the University of Edinburgh Medical School, tabled a plan to expand the existing Sydney College, of which Wentworth was on the governing council.
 Wentworth argued that a state secular university was imperative for the growth of a society aspiring towards self-government, and that it would provide the opportunity for "the child of every class, to become great and useful in the destinies of his country."

 I see In this measure the path opened to the poor man to the highest position which the country can afford him.
 So far from being an institution for the rich, I take It to be an institution for the poor. ...
 I trust that, from the pregnant womb of this institution will arise a long list of illustrious names—of statesmen—of patriots—of philanthropists—of philosophers—of poets and of heroes, who will shed a deathless halo, not only on their country, but upon the University which called them into being.